 - It can get too stretchy

-Purchasing a poor fishing line for a spinning reel is a costly mistake and not just in terms of money.
-It will cost you enjoyment, success and time.
+Purchasing a poor fishing line is a costly mistake and not just in terms of money.
+It will cost you enjoyment, success, and time.

 First of all, there are different types of fishing lines: